-Available in titanium alloy (TAN) with a superstructure of a variety of materials such as zerion[®], coron[®] and polycon[®], etc.
+Available in titanium alloy (TAN) with a superstructure of a variety of materials such as zerion®, coron® and polycon®, etc.

-For further information regarding Straumann® CARES® Implant-borne prosthetics, please see the brochure Basic Information on the Straumann® CARES® Implant-borne Prosthetic Procedures -Straumann® CARES® Implant-borne Prosthetic, 152.822.
+For further information regarding Straumann® CARES® Implant-borne prosthetics, please see the brochure Straumann® CARES® Implant-borne prosthetics, Basic Information (702165/en).